BlobbyBob/matrixssl/doc/matrixssl_dev_guide.md

 1. Add a unique ID to the list of existing stats in matrixsslApi.h
 2. Add the call to `matrixsslUpdateStat` in the appropriate place in the MatrixSSL library

+##6.10 Client Authentication using an External Security Token

+MatrixSSL allows the TLS client to authenticate itself using an external security token.
+The external client authentication feature allows the client-side private key operation (i.e. the signing of the handshake_messages hash in the CertificateVerify handshake message) to be offloaded from MatrixSSL to an external module.
+Please consult the `External Client Authentication` section in MatrixSSL External Module Integration manual for details on how to use this feature.

 #7 Deprecated Features <i class="icon-down"></i>
 The features in this section are minimally supported and should only be used in cases where they are explicitly required for compatibility.
 Please be aware of any security implications of these features before enabling them.